My 3 phase process to make time for your goals

 Happy prioritizing,

-P.S.
-Whenever you’re ready, there are 3 ways I can support you:
+Whenever you’re ready, there are 4 ways I can support you:

-1) Join The Purposeful Path Accelerator 🚀 My 90-day hybrid group coaching program to get clarity on your professional path, plus upgrade your story and strategy to confidently transition into a career that fuels your life.
+1) The Purposeful Path Accelerator 🚀 My signature done-with-you group coaching program & community will help you get clarity on your professional path, plus upgrade your story and strategy to confidently transition into a career that fuels your life.
 Learn more and apply.

-2) 1:1 Career Transition Coaching 💛 Get private 1:1 support and in-depth feedback to navigate your career transition.
-Grab a free Career Strategy Call to chat about your goals and see if we’re a good fit to partner up.
+2) 1:1 Career Transition Coaching 💛 Rebuild your confidence and navigate your career transition with private 1:1 support.
+Book a Call to see if we’re a good fit to partner up and learn which coaching program is the right fit for you.

-3) Follow me on LinkedIn ✨for daily advice on navigating career transitions, job search tips, and building your career by design
+4) Follow me on LinkedIn ✨ for daily advice on navigating career transitions, job search tips, and building your career by design.

-Ready to put the life back into your career?
+It's time to put the life back into your career

-Read more from Ready to put the life back into your career?
+Read more from It's time to put the life back into your career